 What is Excess Liability Insurance?

-It’s all in the name: an excess liability insurance policy provides coverage that exceeds the limits of an underlying liability policy or policies.
+It’s all in the name: an excess general liability policy provides coverage that exceeds the limits of an underlying liability policy or policies.

 For example, if you have a General Liability policy for $2 million, you might opt to take out an excess liability policy for an additional $500,000 or $1 million.
 This coverage would kick in in the event that a claim was made for damages exceeding the $2 million covered by your primary policy.